iszczesniak/cpp/containers/index.md

 ## Forward-iterating the old way

-As shown in the example below, you can forward-iterate over the elements of a container the old way, which is a bit tedious, and error-prone.
-It's easy to mistakenly write '--i' instead of '++i', or `begin` instead of `end`.
+As shown in the example below, you can forward-iterate over the elements of a container the old way, which is a bit tedious, because we have to initialize the *iteration variable* `i`, write the loop condition, and then increment the variable.
+This loop is also error-prone, as it's easy to mistakenly write '--i' instead of '++i', or `begin` instead of `end`.

 The `begin` function returns an iterator to the first element.
-The `end` function returns an iterator which you would get if you incremented an iterator to the last element: we could say the `end` function returns an iterator to an *imaginary* element (that element does not exist) right after the last element.
+The `end` function returns an iterator which you would get if you incremented an iterator to the last element: we could say the `end` function returns an iterator to an **imaginary** element (that element does not exist) that would follow the last element.
 If a container has no elements, the iterators returned by `begin` and `end` equal.

 The `begin` and `end` functions return non-const iterators for a non-const container, and const iterators for a const container.
 If we